kishlayjeet/Connect-PostgreSQL-database-to-Python/README.md

 )
 ```

-## Make Cursor:
+## Create a Cursor

-You must create or include a `cursor()` in your Python code in order to run SQL queries.
+You need to create a cursor to execute SQL queries in your Python code:

 ```python
 mycursor = mydb.cursor()